t532-old/whojudge/README.md

 ## Security
 - Specify a **Prisma Management API Secret** in `docker-compose.yml`, replace `__YOUR_SECRET_HERE__`.
-    - Also, set it as the value of the environment variable `PRISMA_MANAGEMENT_API_SECRET`.
 - Specify **Database Root Username & Password** in `docker-compose.yml`, replace `__YOUR_DB_USERNAME/PASSWORD__`.
 - Specify a **Prisma API Secret** in `prisma.yml`, replace `__YOUR_SECRET_HERE__`.